 There is a wealth of information about the reservation system on the WSDOT Ferries web site.
 See this page for an overview of the reservation system and it is the place to start to make a reservation.
 This PDF has more detailed information about the reservation allocations.

 We suggest you make a guest reservation in the ferry reservation system.
 You’ll need to provide a credit card number to make a reservation.
 The reservation system will charge you $20 if you do not show up for your reserved space.

-The first 30% of the all August ferry sailings will be released on April 25th at 7 AM.
+The first 30% of the all August ferry sailings will be released on (we think) April 24th at 7 AM.
 This is the date that is two weeks before summer sailing schedule starts in 2018.
-You can make both reservations on April 25, traveling to Orcas Island before camp and also returning from Orcas Island after camp.
+You can make both reservations on April 24, traveling to Orcas Island before camp and also returning from Orcas Island after camp.
 Last year the Friday late morning and afternoon sailings to Orcas had filled before noon on the first day of release.
 You should make a reservation soon after 7 a.m.

 The next 30% of the August 3 reservation slots will be released two weeks prior to August 3, so they will be released at 7 AM on July 20.
 A return trip reservation on August 6 will be possible starting July 23th at 7 AM.

 The last 30% will be released two days prior, so that would be August 1 and August 4 (during camp!) respectively.
 Again, these details are in the links above.

 Getting on the boat you want